 To work as a pressure welder in Saskatchewan you must have a valid Saskatchewan’s Welder’s Licence issued by our organization.
 Your licence will indicate the pressure welding you are allowed to perform.
 You may need to have more than one licence, depending on the type of welding you want to do.

 If you have a valid pressure welder’s licence from outside of Saskatchewan you can apply for an Out of Province Welder’s Licence.
+It must bear an expiry date that is at least 3 months later than the date of application for out of province transfer.
 Otherwise, you can only be issued a valid Welder’s Licence by successfully completing a pressure weld test.

 Please note: If you have never had a pressure welder’s ticket you will be required to complete an initial 6” weld test as your first weld test.

 More information about these options can be found by clicking the links on the left side menu.

 Where is pressure weld testing available in Saskatchewan?

 Pressure weld testing is available in Regina and Saskatoon every week – alternating between Wednesday and Thursday – depending which facility is scheduled for that week.
 Clients can refer to the weld test calendar for clarification.
 Welding tests must be booked in advance by submitting an application form and fee before cut off.
 An online calendar is available in the Welding side bar menu on the left side of the screen.